fastify/fastify/docs/Reply.md

 <a name="call-not-found"></a>
 ### .callNotFound()
 Invokes the custom not found handler.
+Note that it will only call `preHandler` hook specified in [`setNotFoundHandler`](https://github.com/fastify/fastify/blob/master/docs/Server.md#set-not-found-handler).

 ```js
 reply.callNotFound()
 ```